+Business Consultant

-Director Business Consultant Linda holds a Bachelor of International Business, Advanced Diploma Project Manager and a Cert IV Training & Assessment.
+Linda holds a Bachelor of International Business, Advanced Diploma Project Manager and a Cert IV Training & Assessment.
 She is also a Graduate of Australian Institute of Company Directors and is an Associate member of Australian Marketing Institute.
 She is Managing Director of business consulting firm.

-Business Development Committee Interests in shares: 2,000 Ordinary Shares
+Special responsibilities: Business Development Committee

+Interest in shares: 2,000